angular/angular/adev/src/content/guide/forms/reactive-forms.md

 ## Adding a basic form control

-There are three steps to using form controls.
+There are two steps to using form controls.

 1. Register the reactive forms module in your application.
     This module declares the reactive-form directives that you need to use reactive forms.